zenml-io/zenml/docs/book/how-to/setting-up-a-project-repository/access-management.md

 ![MLOps Platform Engineer Permissions](../../.gitbook/assets/platform_engineer_connector_role.png)

+{% hint style="info" %}
+Note that you can only use the RBAC features in ZenML Pro.
+Learn more about roles in ZenML Pro [here](../../getting-started/zenml-pro/roles.md).
+{% endhint %}

 Learn more about the best practices in managing credentials and recommended roles in our [Managing Stacks and Components guide](../stack-deployment/README.md).